DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDateBox/1 Configuration/type.md

 ---
 You can assign the following values to this option:

-- date - the widget displays only the date;
+- date - the UI component displays only the date;
-- time - the widget displays only the time;
+- time - the UI component displays only the time;
-- datetime - the widget displays both the date and time.
+- datetime - the UI component displays both the date and time.

 #include common-ref-enum with {
     enum: "`DateBoxType`",